-2.7.2 Disadvantages of a Service Charge or Service Rate
+Disadvantages of a Service Charge or Service Rate

-A Service Charge is regressive in nature and would result in lower valued properties paying relatively higher rates and charges in the year of introduction, compared to higher valued properties.
+This charge is regressive in nature and would result in lower valued properties paying relatively higher rates and charges in the year of introduction, compared to higher valued properties.
 The equity objective in levying rates against property values is lost in a service charge as it is levied uniformly across all assessments.